-Hydrogen Molecule, an innovative platform, can be integrated into third-party tools and financial systems to add blockchain components in it.
+Hydrogen Molecule, an innovative platform, can be integrated into third-party tools and financial systems to add blockchain components to it.
 It can help with digital identification, crypto payment options, tokenization, etc.

 Aeternity is automating the payment process using blockchain network technology.
 It activates the smart contracts f the conditions are met and agreed by network consensus.

 Barclays is using blockchain for a variety of purposes like financial transaction tracking, ensuring compliance, etc. Several software development companies are using blockchain technology to build FinTech apps that are secure and ready for tomorrow.

 Blockchain technology is also revolutionizing the healthcare and medicine industry.
 The decentralized system presented by blockchain would break down the central authority for storing medicine-related data.
 Transferring the patient medical records becomes more transparent with blockchain technology.
 It can encrypt the patient data which can then be used in times of any harmful disease outbreak.

 It can also be used for the control of the temperature in which the pharmaceutical products should be stored.
 This blockchain technology can then also be effective in tracking and tracing the shipment of medicines.
 When doing clinical trials, doctors can also transfer files including patient data, payer information, etc., through the encrypted system of blockchain.